Miriam Sapiro: Board memberships

-Sapiro has taught international courses at New York University School of Law, Georgetown University Law Center, and Columbia University.
+Sapiro has taught international courses at New York University School of Law, Georgetown University Law Center, Columbia University, and Duke University.
 She is a member of the Council on Foreign Relations and the Washington International Trade Association.
 Sapiro is a Democrat and was a member of the National Finance Committee of the 2016 Hillary Clinton campaign of the United States presidency.

 Since October 2017, Sapiro is a member of the supervisory board of German airline Lufthansa.
+In 2024, Sapiro joined the Board of Directors of the International Foundation for Electoral Systems.